July 17, 2024

 Problem Solved: Never Again VLOOKUP!

-I just struggled again with VLOOKUP in Excel, which is doing some strange Excel things, and I have no idea why.
-And suddenly, I stumble upon a small video content (Duration: 1:40 minutes) on my digital learning platform that screams at me: “This is how you save yourself from VLOOKUP.”
+I just struggled again with VLOOKUP in Excel, which is doing some weird Excel things again and I have no idea why.
+Suddenly, I stumble upon a small video content (duration: 1:40 minutes) in my digital learning platform that shouts at me: “This is how you avoid VLOOKUP.”

-How awesome would that be?
-And suddenly, I would have learned something useful in a short time.
-Perhaps I would then check the local LMS or the digital learning platform more often as a motivated and satisfied learner.
-Apparently, there are indeed things that help me, and maybe I will even take part in a training course on my own initiative, as it seems someone has genuinely thought things through.
+How amazing would that be?
+And suddenly I would have learned something in a short time that is actually beneficial.
+Maybe then, as a converted and satisfied learning customer, I will visit the local LMS or digital learning platform more often.
+It seems that there are indeed things that help me, and maybe I will even complete a further training initiative on my own initiative, as someone actually seems to have thought it through.

 Digital Learning Platforms Should Promote Productivity and Save Time – But Often Do Not.

-This case is, of course, highly constructed, but a digital learning platform should ideally do just that: teach me things based on needs and show me ways to save time and consequently be more productive.
+This case is obviously very constructed, but a digital learning platform should actually achieve exactly that: teach me things based on my needs and show me ways how I can save time and subsequently be more productive.

-From my perspective, a system must achieve the following:
+Thus, a system must achieve the following, in my view:

-• The learning content must be well-tagged and easily found via full-text search.
+• The learning content must be well-tagged and easily found through full-text search

-• The learning content must help me precisely in solving a specific problem.
+• The learning content must help me specifically in solving a concrete problem

-• I must be alerted to new content that fits my needs.
+• I must be made aware of new content that fits my needs

-However, for the company or those who create learning content, the world looks completely different.
+However, for the company or those who create the learning content, the world looks completely different.

-The digital learning platform is, for the learner, somewhat of an incarnated revelation, a temple of knowledge that contains everything and more from which one simply needs to help oneself.
-Let’s take LinkedIn Learning: it really covers pretty much everything that a person wants and can learn today.
-And the employee just needs to go there and hit play.
+The digital learning platform is for the training or learning officer something like the embodiment of revelation, a temple of knowledge that encompasses everything and more from which one simply has to help oneself.
+Let's take LinkedIn Learning: It really covers just about all the knowledge that a person wants to learn today.
+And the employees only need to go there and hit play.
 Great solution!

-Low-threshold, accessible from anywhere, and additionally flexibly usable for almost all areas.
-And yet, somehow no one is doing it...
-Why is that even?
-Everything is there!
-And still, I must constantly remind people to complete their required training via our own LMS.
-After all, we painstakingly created the content it contains and keep it up to date – what a job, what a pain.
+Low-threshold, accessible from anywhere, and also flexibly applicable to practically all areas.
+And yet somehow no one does it… Why is that?
+It’s all there!
+And yet I have to constantly remind people to complete their mandatory training through our own LMS.
+After all, we painstakingly created the content therein and keep it up to date – what a job, what a pain.
 Ungrateful people.

 The Search for the "Learning KPI"

-And yet, I must meet my goals (e.g., training quota X for ISO certificate Y) before the management and then justify why the fun actually costs so much money ...
-In the search for the famous KPI that measures the learning effect and captures the RoI, many have already despaired.
-Progress people are, after all, different, and how and by what means they learn best is hard to generalize.
-There are at best learning goals in the form of exams that check knowledge and require relevant foundational knowledge – but here too, the self-learning organization is still far away.
+And yet I must achieve my goals (e.g., training quota X for ISO certificate Y) before the management and also justify why the fun actually costs so much money...
+In the search for the famous KPI that measures learning effects and depicts RoI, many have become desperate.
+Progress people are inherently different, and how and through what they learn best is difficult to generalize.
+There are at best learning goals in the form of exams that test knowledge and require corresponding basic knowledge – but even here, the self-learning organization is still far away.

 The Current State, Which is Constantly Changing

-The challenge and the requirement remains to incorporate at least current knowledge statuses into the LMS and give people the opportunity to continuously develop themselves.
-However, one would have to – as various disciplines are indeed required in companies – have at least a fundamental understanding in each of these areas.
-Not an easy task alongside actual day-to-day business.
-One would have to curate content again, pass it through the hands of subject matter experts, and then distribute it accordingly.
-Effort, effort, effort… and then the person who can curate is on vacation, etc.
+The challenge and demand remain to at least feed up-to-date knowledge bases into the LMS and give people the opportunity to develop further in time with the pulse of the times.
+However, to do this – as different disciplines are indeed required in companies – one would need to be at least well-versed in each of these areas.
+A challenging task beside the actual daily business.
+Content would need to be curated again, run through the hands of experts, and then distributed accordingly.
+Effort, effort, effort...
+And then the person who can curate is on vacation, etc.

 What Should a Digital Learning Platform Achieve Here?

-Simply put: It should take work away rather than produce work.
-In the event of doubt, learners conduct their research themselves, as they know best what they want and need to learn.
-But for that, the aforementioned requirements must be met, and first and foremost: People must enjoy working with the learning platform!
-Ensuring that is much more difficult than it initially sounds.
-Perhaps, however, the expectations of these systems as saviors and problem solvers are too high in some places; a multitude of functions, including course management, learning progress tracking, assessment tools, and communication options are just functionalities that create prerequisites to solve the following problems:
+Simply put: It should take work off, instead of producing work.
+In uncertain cases, the learners do the research themselves as they know best what they want and need to learn.
+But for that, the initially mentioned conditions must be fulfilled, and foremost: People must enjoy working with the learning platform!
+Ensuring that is much harder than it initially sounds.
+Perhaps the expectations for these systems as saviors and problem-solvers are too high in some places; a multitude of functions, including course administration, learning progress tracking, evaluation tools, and communication options are just functionalities that create prerequisites for solving the following problems:

 • Accessibility and Flexibility: Employees often have different schedules and working hours.
-Digital learning platforms enable learning content to be made accessible anytime and anywhere, which can increase or at least favor flexibility and participation.
+Digital learning platforms make learning content accessible anytime and anywhere, which can enhance or at least favor flexibility and participation.

-• Cost Efficiency: Traditional trainings can be expensive and logistically demanding.
-Online learning platforms reduce travel costs, room rental, and printing costs, leading to significant savings.
+• Cost Efficiency: Traditional training can be expensive and logistically demanding.
+Online learning platforms reduce travel costs, room rentals, and printing costs, leading to significant savings.

-• Central Administration: A digital learning platform centralizes the management of training materials and processes, increasing efficiency and consistency.
+• Central Administration: A digital learning platform centralizes the management of training materials and processes, which increases efficiency and consistency.

 • Scalability: Companies are constantly growing and changing.
 Digital learning platforms can be easily scaled to meet the training needs of a growing company.

-• Individual Learning Paths: Employees have different learning needs and paces.
-Digital learning platforms enable personalized learning paths tailored to the individual needs and goals of the learners.
+• Individual Learning Paths: Employees have different learning needs and speeds.
+Digital learning platforms allow personalized learning paths tailored to the individual needs and goals of learners.

-• Progress Tracking and Analysis: Companies can track and analyze the learning progress of their employees to measure and continuously improve the success of training programs.
-Measurable results are also important as proof for certification bodies, authorities, and higher-level committees.
+• Progress Tracking and Analysis: Companies can track and analyze the learning progress of their employees to measure the success of training programs and continuously improve.
+Measurable results are also important as proof to certification bodies, authorities, and higher-level committees.

-• Interactive Learning Methods: Modern learning platforms offer interactive and engaging learning methods such as videos, quizzes, simulations, and gamification that can make learning more effective and interesting.
+• Interactive Learning Methods: Modern learning platforms offer interactive and engaging learning methods such as videos, quizzes, simulations, and gamification, which can make learning more effective and interesting.

-• Collaboration and Knowledge Sharing: Digital learning platforms promote collaboration and the exchange of knowledge among employees, which should lead to better teamwork and innovative capabilities.
-In reality, however, this is difficult to demonstrate.
+• Collaboration and Knowledge Sharing: Digital learning platforms promote collaboration and knowledge sharing among employees, which should lead to better teamwork and innovative capability.
+In reality, however, this is difficult to prove.

-• Continuous Education: In a rapidly changing work environment, continuous education is crucial.
-Digital learning platforms support the ongoing development of employees and keep their skills up to date.
-However, a lot of support is needed, unless one has a system in place that uses AI to provide learning recommendations and conducts individual upskilling.
+• Continuous Learning: In a rapidly changing work environment, continuous learning is crucial.
+Digital learning platforms support the constant development of employees and keep their skills up to date.
+However, much collaboration is needed unless one has a system in place that utilizes AI to provide learning recommendations and engages in individual upskilling.

-• Enabling Mobile Learning: Support for mobile devices, so employees can access learning content from anywhere at any time.
+• Enabling Mobile Learning: Support for mobile devices, allowing employees to access learning content from anywhere and at any time.

-• Personalized Learning Paths: Adaptable learning pathways that meet the individual needs and abilities of the learners.
+• Personalized Learning Paths: Adaptable learning paths that cater to the individual needs and capabilities of learners.

-• Interactive Content: Providing a variety of engaging and interactive learning content such as videos, quizzes, simulations, and gamification elements to make learning more appealing.
+• Interactive Content: Providing diverse and interactive learning materials such as videos, quizzes, simulations, and gamification elements to make learning more engaging.

-• Progress Tracking and Reporting: Comprehensive tracking and reporting features that allow monitoring and analysis of the learning progress and performance of the employees.
+• Progress Tracking and Reporting: Extensive tracking and reporting functions that enable monitoring and analyzing the learning progress and performance of employees.

-• Integration Capability with Other Systems: Ability for seamless integration with other business software solutions like HR systems to synchronize data and processes.
+• Integration Capability with Other Systems: Ability to seamlessly integrate with other corporate software solutions such as HR systems to synchronize data and processes.

-• Security and Data Protection: High security standards and data protection measures to protect the sensitive data of learners and the company.
+• Security and Data Protection: High security standards and data protection measures to safeguard the sensitive data of learners and the company.

 • Community and Collaboration Features: Tools that promote exchange and collaboration among learners, such as forums, chat, and comment functions.

-• Automated Notifications and Reminders: Features that remind learners of upcoming courses, deadlines, and updates to improve participation and completion of training.
+• Automated Notifications and Reminders: Functions that remind learners about upcoming courses, deadlines, and updates to improve participation and completion of training.

-• Certification and Recognition: Ability to issue certificates and recognitions for completed courses and learning paths to increase employees’ motivation and meet compliance requirements.
+• Certification and Recognition: Ability to issue certificates and recognitions for completed courses and learning paths to enhance employee motivation and meet compliance requirements.

 As this breakdown shows, there is a gap between the learning needs of users and the needs of those who populate and/or operate the systems with content.
-This is also entirely natural from the mentioned roles; however, differing objectives have the disadvantage that digital learning platforms satisfy neither one nor the other side sufficiently, as they are forced to constantly make a compromise.
+This is entirely natural from the mentioned roles, but differing objectives have the disadvantage that digital learning platforms satisfy neither side really as they are forced to always make a balancing act.

-We hope you enjoyed this article and wish you continued success with digital learning!
+We hope you enjoyed this article and wish you much success with digital learning!

 Do you want to integrate your blink.it courses into another LMS?
 Then get the LMS Connector!